 - Athletes who are part of the ICSF’s Registered Testing Pool or ICSF’s Testing Pool or any Other Pool if established by ICSF.

-- Athletes who compete or competed in any of the following competitions:
+- Athletes who competed in any of the following competitions:

 Registered testing figures* by ICSF according to WADA statistics: